-A Tolling Agreement is an agreement between two or more parties to a lawsuit, or a potential lawsuit, where the parties agree to “toll” or “suspend” certain rights, rules, or claims that typically govern legal actions.
+A tolling agreement is an agreement between two or more parties who agree to “toll” or “suspend” certain rights, rules, or claims that typically govern legal actions.
 Some common rights, rules, and claims that both parties may mutually suspend include the statute of limitations and the statute of repose.

-- Provide a mutual agreement between parties, where they both agree to give up their right to use the statute of limitations or the statute of repose as a defense against a lawsuit or crossclaim, should a suit be filed or pursued at a later date.
+The agreement acknowledges the legal time limits that typically govern when lawsuits or crossclaims must be filed.
+In recognition of a looming time limit, tolling agreements provide a mutual agreement between parties, agreeing to give up their right to use the statute of limitations or the statute of repose as a defense against a lawsuit or crossclaim, should a suit be filed or pursued later.

 Reasons to Consider Proposing a Tolling Agreement